mkhoshle/IntelEdgeAI-Projects/Smart-Queuing-System/README.md

   -  Propose a possible hardware solution
   -  Build out your application and test its performance on the DevCloud using multiple hardware types
   -  Compare the performance to see which hardware performed best
-  -  Revise your proposal based on the test results
+  -  Revise my proposal based on the test results

 ## The Scenarios